johnwr-response/ngrx-course/LOCAL_NOTES.md

 - How Does NgRx Data Work?
 Transparent Fetching Data In Action
 - NgRx Custom Data Service - Fetching Data From the Backend
 - Controlling Data Loading with the NgRx Data loaded flag
+- Querying Store Data with NgRx Data and the entities$ Observable

 # Commands
 ```